|

 By the end of final year, you should be well-equipped with diagnostic and treatment skills to handle patients under supervision.

-👉 Read the full Final Year BDS Guide: Click here for the Final Year BDS Study Guide
+• 👉 Complete Final Year BDS Guide: Click here for the Final Year BDS Study Guide

 Internship: Real-Life Application

-- Ask seniors for feedback and learn from mistakes.
+• Ask seniors for honest feedback after every procedure and learn from mistakes immediately.

-👉 Internship Guide for BDS Students: Click here for the BDS Internship Guide
+👉 Internship Guide for BDS Students: Click here for the detailed BDS Internship Guide

 Additional Tips for Every BDS Student